LagoVista/docs/guides/devicetype/description.md

 The relevant standard NuvIoT documentation is accessable via the Help Resources section below.

-Here is the main documentation for <a href="https://support.nuviot.com/help.html#/devices/devicetypes" target="_blank">Device Types</a>

 **What is a Device Type**

 A device type is way to group devices together and define the attributes that are common between them